Wednesday, March 25, 2020

 The film could have been developed into a light-hearted musical, much in the vein of Seven Brides for Seven Brothers, but then it would have risked losing its romantic mystic quality which really is the heart of the picture.

-Brigadoon, which was based on the 1947 Broadway show of the same name, features a number of excellent songs by Alan Jay Lerner and Frederick Loewe including "Waitin' for my Dearie", "Almost Like Being in Love", the titular "Brigadoon", "Heather on the Hill" and "I'll Go Home with Bonnie Jean".
-Unfortunately, the film version cut "Come to Me, Bend to Me", "There But for You Go I" and "From This Day On".
+Brigadoon, which was based on the 1947 Broadway show of the same name, features a number of excellent songs by Alan Jay Lerner and Frederick Loewe including "Waitin' for my Dearie," "Almost Like Being in Love," the titular "Brigadoon," "Heather on the Hill."
+The balletic dance sequences - especially "Heather on the Hill" and its reprise - are beautiful to watch, as are the more lively numbers such as "I'll Go Home with Bonnie Jean."
+Unfortunately, the film version cut several of Lerner and Loewe's best songs including "Come to Me, Bend to Me," "There But for You Go I," and "From This Day On."

 Brigadoon went into production the same time that director Stanley Donen was planning his musical extravaganza Seven Brides for Seven Brothers.
-Metro-Goldwyn-Mayer debated whether to drop one of the two productions because they felt they couldn't fund both projects at once.
-It was presumed that Brigadoon would be the more successful of the two films but Seven Brides producer Jack Cummings insisted they could make the film on a cut budget.
-The film ended up reaping in nearly four times its budget, while Brigadoon took a loss at the box-office.
+Metro-Goldwyn-Mayer debated whether to drop one of the two productions because they felt they could not fund both projects at once but Seven Brides producer Jack Cummings insisted on continuing with the film on a cut budget.
+It was presumed that Brigadoon would be the more successful of the two films.
+Instead, Seven Brides reaped nearly four times its budget, while Brigadoon took a loss at the box-office.

-Kelly was especially disappointed that the picture would not be shot on location in Scotland ( due to the weather ) and that, because of budget cuts, he would not be permitted to experiment with different dance sequences.
-But he was pleased to be starring alongside his friend Van Johnson.
-Originally, actors David Wayne, Donald O'Connor, and Alec Guinness (!) were considered for the role of Jeff instead of Johnson.
-Surprisingly, Oscar Levant was not considered, even though the sarcastic nature of Jeff would have suited him to a tee.
+In spite of the setbacks during its production, Kelly was pleased to be starring alongside his good friend Van Johnson.
+Originally, actors David Wayne, Donald O'Connor, and Alec Guinness were considered for the role of Jeff instead of Johnson.
+Surprisingly, Oscar Levant was not considered, even though the sarcastic nature of Jeff would have suited him perfectly.

 Cyd Charisse was ideally cast as Fiona; she never looked or danced better.
 Charisse was happy to reunite with director Vincente Minnelli whom she worked with in The Band Wagon just one year prior.
-Albert Sharpe ( Darby O'Gill and the Little People ) and Barry Jones were also perfectly cast.
+Albert Sharpe (Darby O'Gill and the Little People) and Barry Jones were also perfectly cast.
 Hugh Laing, a ballet dancer with the New York City Ballet, was cast as Harry Beaton, the one discontented citizen of Brigadoon.
-Jimmy Thompson ( Singin' in the Rain ) was the handsome Charlie Dalrymple and, if you keep your eyes peeled, you can spot George Chakiris and Stuart Whitman as extras.
+Jimmy Thompson (Singin' in the Rain) was the handsome Charlie Dalrymple and upcoming stars George Chakiris and Stuart Whitman appear as extras.

-In spite of Brigadoon's failure at the box-office and its poor critical response, I believe it still remains a highlight in MGM's output of musicals.
+Brigadoon's failure at the box-office and its poor critical response marred its initial release but years later it can be seen as a highlight in MGM's output of musicals.
 It may not be what the director or Kelly intended it to be, but what was created was a colorful gem in itself.
 Aye, a bonnie good film.

 3 comments: